faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

 6. **That the death and disobedience of Adam is not the necessary cause of death to all mankind, neither doth the general resurrection of the dead follow in virtue of our Saviour's resurreciton.**

-    *All agree, had Adam's Fall brought upon mankind death and Christ the imminent resurrection.*
+    *All disagree in unison: had Adam's Fall brought upon mankind death and Christ the imminent resurrection.*

     **[BOM]** 2 Nephi 2:8,10,22 ... that he may bring to pass the resurrection of the dead, being the first that should rise...
 And because of the intercession for all, all men come unto God; wherefore, they stand in the presence of him, to be judged of him according to the truth and holiness which is in him. ... if Adam had not transgressed he would not have fallen, but he would have remained in the garden of Eden.